Fetal bovine serum: Source history

 Serum produced for use in the biotechnology industry and research sectors is highly regulated.
 The collection and movement of all animal derived products globally is strictly controlled.
 Veterinary control of animal derived products largely follows the regulations set by the EU (DG SANCO) and the US (USDA).
 The current regulation governing the importation of animal by-products into the EU is covered by Regulation (EU) 1069/2009 and the implementation document Regulation (EU) 142/2011.

 FBS is a product collected worldwide with the main collections being centered in the United States, Australia, New Zealand, Canada, Central America, South America, and Europe.

 Global sales

-Sales of FBS in 2008 were estimated to be 700,000 liters globally.

-Collectors, manufacturers, and end users of FBS globally are members of the ISIA, the International Serum Industry Association.
-Member companies are listed on the ISIA website.
-Full contact details are available through this portal and the ISIA is able to answer any questions concerning the collection and use of this important resource.

-The International Serum Industry Association was incorporated in June 2006 to self-regulate a previously unstandardized industry.
-The ISIA Mission Statement states: “ISIA shall establish, promote and assure compliance with uncompromised standards of excellence and ethics in the business practices of the global animal serum and animal derived products supply industry.
-Our primary focus will be on safety and safe use of serum and animal derived products through proper origin traceability, truth in labeling and appropriate standardization and oversight.”
+A 2012 source estimates that about 600,000 liters are made annually, one third of which is suitable for pharmaceutical use under Good Manufacturing Practice.
+1 to 3 fetuses are required to produce one liter of serum.
+In 2018, the annual production of FBS was estimated at 800,000 liters.
+Of these, 200,000 liters are estimated to be produced in the US.
+The demand for FBS remains high due to its critical role in biopharmaceutical research and vaccine production, despite growing interest in serum-free alternatives.
+However, serum is still almost exclusively produced as a by-product as it is not economically feasible to breed cattle just for serum production.
+The market price of one liter of FBS is around $250.
+Market fluctuations, regulatory policies, and ethical concerns continue to shape production and pricing trends worldwide.